 Written by Rachel Nicole

 Check out the ancient city of York, or the renowned nightlife of Newcastle for a proper North Eastern experience!
 This area of the country enjoys unique museums and plenty of traditional things to do and see.
-Read on for the best!
+Read on for the best things to do in North East England!

 63. Walk the historic city walls in York